 EXPERIENCE EUROPE AND EXPLORE ITS HISTORY AND CULTURE Earn six hours of academic credit while living in the charming university town of Leuven (Louvain) in Belgium.
 Centrally located, Leuven is only 25 minutes by train from Brussels (the capital of Belgium and one of Europe's principal cities), one hour and 20 minutes from Paris, and two hours from London.
 Loyola's Summer Study Program in Belgium is open to all students in good standing at Loyola or at other universities.
-Students take two courses from those listed.
+Students take two courses from those listed below.
 All courses focus directly or indirectly on Europe and the region we visit.
-Guided bus trips supplement the classroom experience.
-Trips to cultural and historical sites include a medieval castle in Ghent; the picturesque canal city of Bruges; Charlemagne's cathedral and treasury in Aachen and the cathedral and the old town in Cologne, Germany; the Rembrandt and Vermeer exhibits in the Rijksmuseum, and the Van Gogh Museum and Anne Frank house in Amsterdam in the Netherlands; World War I memorials and fortifications in Verdun, and Fort Breendonk, a nearby Nazi prisoner camp.
+Your studies will be enhanced by guided bus trips to cultural and historical sites including a medieval castle in Ghent; the picturesque canal city of Bruges; Charlemagne's cathedral and treasury in Aachen and the cathedral and the old town in Cologne, Germany; the Rembrandt and Vermeer exhibits in the Rijksmuseum, and the Van Gogh Museum and Anne Frank house in Amsterdam in the Netherlands; World War I memorials and fortifications in Verdun, and to Ft.
+Breendonk, a nearby Nazi prisoner camp.
 There are guided walking tours of Leuven and Brussels.
 Independent international and regional travel are also encouraged.
 There will be one two-day weekend and one three-day weekend to facilitate such travel.
 Those wishing to stay at Loyola House on the weekends may do so and take day excursions from Leuven.
-We stay at Residentie COPAL, a student housing complex operated by the Katholieke Universiteit Leuven.
-Only a 15-minute walk from the center of old Leuven, the location offers ready access to museums, restaurants, stores, and gardens.
+Students stay at Loyola House, a residence operated by Loyola University Maryland.
+Only a 10-minute walk from the center of old Leuven, the location offers ready access to museums, restaurants, stores, and gardens.
 Facilities are shared with students of many nationalities, and our students find it an excellent situation for meeting and exchanging views with Europeans.
-The rooms are generally single occupancy.
-There are fully equipped kitchens, Internet access (WiFi), washing machines, and a TV room all in the housing complex.
+The rooms accommodate two or three students.
+Students wishing to room with specific individuals should indicate their choice.
+There are fully equipped kitchens, pay washing machines, a computer room, and a TV room in the housing complex.
 The program is co-directed by Dr. David Moore and the Rev. Robert Gerlich, S.J., of the Loyola Department of History.
 Fr.
 Gerlich is the on-site coordinator.
 MEDICAL CONCERNS The Center for International Education (CIE) will be happy to discuss health care concerns you may have related to study abroad.
 Because of the particular challenges, both mental and physical, that integration into a new culture and learning environment place on an individual, if you are currently receiving treatment for any chronic illness it is strongly recommended that you talk with CIE or your doctor about plans to manage your health condition abroad.
 This program includes activities that may involve using public transportation, negotiating stairs, taking long walks, and attending scheduled classes.
 If you have any concerns about your ability to perform any of these activities or have other special needs or disability-related concerns, contact CIE at cie@loyno.edu or (504) 864-7550.
-FOR ADDITIONAL INFORMATION AND THE ONLINE APPLICATION Visit http://studyabroad.loyno.edu/?go=LoyolaBelgium Contact The Rev. Robert Gerlich, S.J. gerlich@loyno.edu; (504) 865-3537 Dr. David Moore dmoore@loyno.edu; (504) 865-2565
+FOR ADDITIONAL INFORMATION AND THE ONLINE APPLICATION Visit: http://studyabroad.loyno.edu/?go=LoyolaBelgium Contact:

+The Rev. Robert Gerlich, S.J. gerlich@loyno.edu; (504) 865-3537

+Dr. David Moore dmoore@loyno.edu; (504) 865-2565

+LOYOLA UNIVERSITY NEW ORLEANS

+Department of History, Box 191 Loyola University New Orleans New Orleans, LA 70118

+SUMMER PROGRAM

+BELGIUM

+JULY 11 - AUGUST 8, 2013